jecki/DHParser/documentation_src/Overview.rst

 The language server protocol support that DHParser offers differs in several respects from the popular `pygls`_-module:

-* DHParser uses the more lightwight `TypedDict`_ -dictionaries instead of `pydantic`_-modules.
+* DHParser uses the more lightweight `TypedDict`_ -dictionaries instead of `pydantic`_-modules.
 The TypedDict-definitions in the DHParser.lsp-module are auto-generated from the `language server protocol specification`_ with `ts2python`_, a package that has itself